TurkExim Menü Çubuğu

 Steel Trade Balance

-Turkey’s export/import ratio improved from 133 % in 2010 to 141 % in 2011.
-Turkey’s net steel export rose from 6.55 million tons to 7.86 million tons in terms of tonnage and from 3.31 billion USD to 4.81 billion USD.
-Steel trade deficit with the EU dropped by 11.4 % yoy to 2.62 billion USD, while steel trade deficit with the CIS expanded to 2.87 billion USD, up by 10.2 %.
+Turkey's export/import ratio improved from 133 % in 2010 to 141 % in 2011.
+Turkey's net steel export rose from 6.55 million tons to 7.86 million tons in terms of tonnage, and from 3.31 billion USD to 4.81 billion USD.
+The steel trade deficit with the EU dropped by 11.4 % yoy to 2.62 billion USD, while the steel trade deficit with the CIS expanded to 2.87 billion USD, up by 10.2 %.

 Scrap